Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 7

 The Buckeyes have overachieved in back-to-back years, going to the second round in each of Chris Holtmann's two seasons in Columbus -- and they could take the next step in 2019-20 and make it to the second weekend.
-There's a lot of options on this roster.
+There are lots of options on this roster.
 Kaleb Wesson provides an anchor inside, and Holtmann added four-star forwards Alonzo Gaffney and E.J.
 Liddell.
 Top-40 point guard D.J.
 Carton enters the fold, as does Florida State transfer CJ Walker.
 Andre Wesson and Luther Muhammad are back as returning starters.
 It's a young group, but there's talent and depth in Columbus.

 12. Memphis Tigers